-Three (3) abstract layers of the architecture are identified, grouping entities possessing similar functions or roles:
+Three (3) abstract layers of the architecture are identified, grouping components providing similar functions:

-- The network access layer: These are the components whose main function pertains to traditional network connectivity and security.
+- The network access layer.
+These are the components whose main function pertains to traditional network connectivity and security.
 They may support a variety of networking technologies (e.g. VPN, 802.1X).
-The components found in this layer are the Network Access Requestor (NAR), the Policy Enforcement Point (PEP) and the Network Access Authority (NAA). - The integrity evaluation layer.
-The components in this layer are responsible for evaluating the overall integrity of the Access Requestor with respect to certain access policies, with input from the components at the integrity measurement layer. - The integrity measurement layer.
-This layer contains plug-in components that collect and verify integrity-related information for a variety of security applications on the Access Requestor.
+The functions found in this layer are the Network Access Requestor (NAR), the Network Access Enforcer (NAE) and the Network Access Authority (NAA). - The integrity evaluation layer.
+The function of the components in this layer is to evaluate the overall integrity of the Access Requestor with respect to certain access policies, with input from the functions at the integrity measurement layer.
+The functions found in this layer are the TNC Client (TNCC) and the TNC Server (TNCS). - The integrity measurement layer.
+This layer contains plug-in components whose function is to collect and verify integrity-related information for a variety of security applications on the Access Requestor.
+The functions found in this layer are the Integrity Measurement Collectors (IMCs) and the Integrity Measurement Verifiers (IMVs).

-3.6 Components
+3.6 Functions

-Referring to Figure 2, the components making up the entities are as follows.
+Referring to Figure 2, the functions making up the roles are as follows.